10 MIN READ

 "That's what I want you to work out," Jayla says.

 Jeb can't even begin to comprehend how he's going to make this potentially life-altering decision.
 A tool known as BRAIN could be the answer to his problem.
-It's commonly used by medical professionals to help them to make informed decisions about their patients' outcomes.

 Understanding BRAIN, BRAN and BRAND